neodon/endb/README.md

 * Connection errors are sent (connection errors won't kill the process)

 ## Installation

 ```bash
 npm install endb
 ```

-By default, data is stored in the memory.
+By default, data is stored in memory.
 You can optionally install an adapter.

 ```bash
 $ npm install level # LevelDB
 $ npm install mongojs # MongoDB